-Considerations for Lesbian, Gay, Bisexual, and Transgender Persons
+Considerations for Lesbian, Gay, Bisexual, Transgender, and Questioning/Queer Persons

 Lesbian, gay, bisexual, transgender, and questioning/queer (LGBTQ+) people are an important population for

 prevalence of tobacco use.
 Many factors may contribute to tobacco use among LGBTQ+ people including

 stigma, discrimination, and social norms.
 Additionally, commercial tobacco companies have conducted

 advertising campaigns focused on LGBTQ+ people, particularly gay men, since the 1990s.

 A 2014 systematic review of

 clinical, community, and policy-focused tobacco cessation interventions for LGBTQ+ people found that

 many interventions have limited reach.
 The review also found few effective community, policy, and

 media interventions for tobacco cessation for LGBTQ+ people.
 The cessation research is most limited for